-To report problems with this software or its documentation, visit http://bugzilla.novell.com ncl_control - Start, stop, or restart Novell Client for Linux-specific daemon modules.
+ncl_control - Start, stop, or restart Novell Client for Linux-specific daemon modules.

-Ncl_control stops, starts, and restarts the client-specific daemon modules.
+Allows you to stop, start, and restart the client-specific daemon modules.
 It can be used to troubleshoot whether the client has been installed correctly or it can be useful if you receive errors.